 Leave fireworks to the professionals

-The Fourth of July is usually a time to celebrate with family picnics and get togethers, sometimes accompanied by a few bangs and booms.
+The Fourth of July is a time traditionally shared with family picnics and get-togethers.

 Many of those celebrations will be accompanied by a few bangs, booms and splashes of color and sparks.
 And, while we hope everyone will have a good time, we ask, once again, that you leave the fireworks to the professionals.

 Summer, especially the weeks that surround the Independence Day holiday, offers the promise of relaxing, care-free enjoyment, but this time of year can be dangerous.
 According to the Consumer Product Safety Commission, there were an estimated 10,000 fireworks-related injuries treated in emergency rooms and at least 12 deaths across the United States in 2019, with 70 percent of those injuries coming in the 30 days surrounding July 4.

 Firecrackers were reported as the No. 1 cause of injuries, and sparklers accounted for more than half of the total estimated injuries for children younger than 5.
 The majority of those injured were males, and those under the age of 20 and in the 25-44 age group suffered nearly two-thirds of all injuries

 Most of the fireworks injuries were to the hands and fingers, legs, eyes, head, face and ears, and more than 44 percent of the injuries were burns.
 An even more sobering statistic from the CPSC is that around 150 people have died as a result of fireworks-related injuries since 2003.

 Remember that even the simplest of fireworks can cause a great deal of damage to individuals and property.
 Bottle rockets, for example, have been known to cause house fires where they land and can ignite an entire neighborhood if they fall on dry vegetation.
 In fact, according to the National Fire Protection Association, more than 19,500 fires are started by fireworks each year.